joshmac007/fbo-launchpad-backend/fbo-launchpad-backend/tasks/tasks_plan.md

 - Customer CRUD endpoints
 - OpenAPI/Swagger documentation for all endpoints
 - Consistent error handling and validation (Marshmallow)
+- **New:** Dedicated database seeding script (`src/seeds.py`) and CLI command (`flask seed run`) for PBAC initial data and admin user creation.
+Script is idempotent and replaces migration-based seeding logic.
+- **Update (2025-05-14):** Permission names and role mappings in `src/seeds.py` were corrected to match the finalized PBAC list of 21 permissions.
+This ensures all seeded data matches the system's authorization model and prevents downstream errors.
+- **Fix (2025-05-15):** Persistent CORS preflight (OPTIONS 404) error resolved by removing the manual @app.before_request OPTIONS handler from src/app.py and standardizing all blueprint url_prefix values to omit trailing slashes.
+Backend now relies solely on Flask-CORS for preflight handling.
+After this change, restart the backend and clear browser cache before re-testing frontend form submissions.

 ## Current API Entities & Endpoints
 - **Users**: Create, list, retrieve, update, delete (Admin/CSR, soft delete, activation)